Meon Valley Railway: Second World War

 During the Second World War the line was used lightly compared to other railways in the region, although there was an increase in goods traffic supplying the naval dockyard at Portsmouth.
 A few troop trains used the line late at night.
 In 1941 a special military freight train, hauled by a Drummond 700 class locomotive, was stabled for the night at Tisted, with the crew receiving instructions to stay with the engine and be ready to depart instantly in an emergency; the train was carrying 48 mines.

 The MVR had a brief spell of intensive use during the build-up to D-Day when huge numbers of men and equipment had to be moved to the south of England, kept in readiness and finally transported to ports.
 Large numbers of tanks were moved by rail to Mislingford goods yard where they were dispersed to local hard-standings for temporary storage.
 Mislingford was also the site of a temporary wooden platform to serve the large number of Canadian troops who were encamped in the Forest of Bere.

 A final meeting took place on 2 June 1944 in connection with the Normandy landings (D-day).
-The British Prime Minister Winston Churchill, the Prime Ministers of Canada and South Africa, William Lyon Mackenzie King and Jan Smuts, and other Allied leaders arrived in a special train at Droxford station for a conference at the nearby HQ of U.S. General Dwight D. Eisenhower the Supreme Allied Commander at Southwick House.
-The train was actually part of the Royal Train of the London, Midland & Scottish Railway) The station had an exceptionally long siding and was close to a deep cutting.
+The British Prime Minister Winston Churchill, the Prime Ministers of Canada and South Africa, William Lyon Mackenzie King and Jan Smuts, and other Allied leaders arrived in a special train at Droxford station for a conference at the nearby HQ of U.S. General Dwight D. Eisenhower, the Supreme Allied Commander, at Southwick House.
+The train was formed from part of the Royal Train of the London, Midland & Scottish Railway.
+The station had an exceptionally long siding and was close to a deep cutting.
 It was considered that if threatened by an air raid, the train could be pushed into the relative safety of the cutting.